 What Is Tax Relief and How Does It Work?

-Tax relief is a general term used to describe various programs that taxpayers and their representatives — such as tax attorneys as CPAs — utilize to minimize or even eliminate the taxes, penalties, and interest a taxpayer owes to the IRS and other tax agencies.
+Tax relief is a general term used to describe various programs that taxpayers and their representatives — such as tax attorneys and CPAs — utilize to minimize or even eliminate the taxes, penalties, and interest a taxpayer owes to the IRS and other tax agencies.